c0ded00d1e12/ecen224/_labs/getting-started.md

 - Flash and configure the Pi Z2W
 - Gain remote access to the Pi Z2W
 - Development environment setup
+- Put all of the components together for future labs

 ### Setting up the SD Card
 In order to make use of the Pi Z2W, we will need to put an operating system onto its SD card.
 An [**operating system**](https://en.wikipedia.org/wiki/Operating_system) (OS), simply put, is a collection of programs which allows a user to interact with a device's hardware.
 For users of PCs, this collection of programs is called [Microsoft Windows](https://www.microsoft.com/en-us/windows?r=1), for Mac users [macOS](https://www.apple.com/za/macos/what-is/), and for Linux users there exists a wide variety of [distros](https://itsfoss.com/what-is-linux-distribution/#:~:text=Your%20distributions%20also%20takes%20the,as%20Linux%2Dbased%20operating%20systems.) to choose from.